chkpwd/alfred-ente-auth/README.md

 Download and open the workflow file from the [latest release](https://github.com/chkpwd/alfred-ente-auth/releases/latest) page.

 > [!NOTE]
-> To ensure the workflow can import your accounts from Ente Auth, you'll need to define the "Ente Export Directory" when you add this extension to Alfred.
+> To ensure the workflow can import your accounts from Ente Auth, you'll need to define the "Ente Export Directory" when you add this workflow to Alfred.
 > This path should be the same one you configured when adding your Ente account.
 > To show the Ente CLI's configured export path, run `ente account list` and refer to the `ExportDir` value.